Aaron Judge Player Props: Yankees vs. Padres

-The New York Yankees, including Aaron Judge (.361 batting average in his past 10 games), take on starting pitcher Joe Musgrove and the San Diego Padres at Yankee Stadium, Friday at 7:05 PM ET.
+On Saturday, Aaron Judge (hitting .371 in his past 10 games) and the New York Yankees face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 1:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Orioles.
+He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 Aaron Judge Game Info & Props vs. the Padres